James Fanshawe Chairman UK MAS Regulatory Working Group UK

 Dr Jordi Riu Gras CEO Beamagine SPAIN

 Safe and reliable autonomous navigation needs to detect and track not only large objects like harbor structures and other vessels, but also small cross-section objects like buoys, rocks and even floating debris.
 This challenging capability is made possible by sensing in very high resolution and combining complementary imaging modes like 3D plus RGB or polarimetric data.
-The lidar provide point clouds with 0.05º angular resolution in real time, and the polarimetric camera is able to locate objects over the water with outstanding reliability.
-A patented hardware approach fuses both bits of information without parallax error at all distances up to hundreds of meters.
+The lidar provides point clouds with 0.05º angular resolution in real time, and the polarimetric camera is able to locate objects over the water with outstanding reliability.
+A patented hardware approach fuses both bits of information without parallax error at all distances of up to hundreds of meters.

 3D lidar for autonomous vessel navigation in close quarters

 Dieter Gabriel Manager EMEA Velodyne Europe GmbH GERMANY